 Phone: (509) 626-9900

-Providence Health Care operates the medical residency programs and patient care at the clinic.
+Providence Health Care operates the medical residency programs and patient care for the Spokane Teaching Health Center.

-The clinic was created by the Spokane Teaching Health Center, a consortium made up of Providence Health Care, Empire Health Foundation and Washington State University Health Sciences Spokane.
+The Spokane Teaching Health Center is a nonprofit organization formed by Providence Health Care, Empire Health Foundation and Washington State University Health Sciences Spokane.